dustinvanbuskirk/dvb-argocd-rm/README.md

 - An Octopus Deploy instance and API key
 - A fork of this repository, plus a GitHub personal access token (repo scope)
+- A git credential configured in Octopus (Infrastructure -> Git Credentials) for this repo -- required before the "Update Argo CD Application Manifests" step will run

 ## Setup